 TOWNSVILLE DAY TRIPS

-While there are so many things to do in and around Townsville- this is a keyword so i’ll let you fix it if you’re keen, there are a few places nearby that make great day trips.
+While there are many things to do in and around Townsville- there are a few places nearby that make great day trips.

 Magnetic Island